Widely known as Malaysia’s version of the Maldives, Kapalai Island is not, in the true sense of the word, an island.

-Sipadan-Kapalai Dive Resort is also one of several resorts in Mabul that offer unlimited house reef diving.
+It is also one of several resorts in the area that offer unlimited house reef diving.

-Other things to do include swimming, snorkeling, ocean kayaking or sun tanning by the beach or your own private balcony.
-If you’d like to venture further out, trips to Sipadan and Mabul may easily be organized.
+Other things to do include sun tanning, heading to the spa or relaxing by the large sandbank or your own private balcony.
+If you’d like to venture further out, trips to Sipadan, Mabul and other islands may easily be organized.

-It is an eco-resort whose waste management practice was made into a case study by the Malaysian Ministry of Tourism as an effort to conserve and preserve the natural environment and beauty of islands marked as tourist destinations in the country.
+The Sipadan-Kapalai Dive Resort is an eco-resort whose waste management practice was made into a case study in 2011 by the Malaysian Ministry of Tourism as part of an effort to conserve and preserve the natural environment of islands marked as tourist destinations in the country.